How to Love The Ones Who Give Us Crosses

 Download the hand-out for this session, Loving the Prodigal Son – Pope Francis.pdf.
 It’s a print-out of the text from Pope Francis’ homily that is quoted in this video.

-For discussion or personal reflection:
+For personal reflection:

 Considering the “prodigals” you know, describe the different parts of the Prodigal Son Parable that you have experienced: